tierneytim/btAudio/README.md

 ## High-Pass Filtering
 This section covers the [highpassFilter](examples/highpassFilter/highpassFilter.ino) example.
 High-Pass filters remove low frequency content from your data.
 You can either set the parameters in the `void setup()` section or you can interactively edit the parameters via the serial interface.
 The method is `btAudio::createFilter`.
 The implementation uses a cascade of [biquad filters](https://www.earlevel.com/main/2012/11/26/biquad-c-source-code/).
 The method takes three arguments.
-The first specfies the number of filter cascades.
+The first specifies the number of filter cascades.
 A higher number makes the filter sharper but increases the run-time of the method.
 For me a value of 3 is a good compromise between computation time and filter efficacy.
 The second argument is the filter cutoff.
 Below this frequency the signal starts to get suppressed.
-The third argument is the filter type. setting the value to `highpass` makes the filter a high-pass filter.
+The third argument is the filter type.
+Setting the value to `highpass` makes the filter a high-pass filter.
 Calling the `stopFilter()` method stops the effects of the filter(send command `stopFilt#`).
 Experiment with a few values for your high pass cut off.
 Most speakers struggle to produce sound below 100Hz so sending the command `hp#100` should only make a very small difference to your listening.
 Send the command `hp#600` and you will notice a very big difference!
 The sound will sound like it's coming through a very old phone...
 ```cpp
 #include <btAudio.h>